Funeral Directors Category: London

 From that moment, things have fallen into place in an almost miraculous fashion – he found the premises completely by chance in an area he knows well; recently converted to be suitable for a funeral director business, the infrastructure was all in place, including the essential rear access and the space at the back for vehicles to be garaged and coffins to be stored.
 The interior had been set up with a small arranging room, an office and two chapels of rest, behind the scenes there is plenty of space for washing and dressing deceased, room for a large fridge and even a small workshop area.
 It was ideal, and it was available at just the right time.

-Since acquiring the keys in July, Don has equipped the premises with an Eco-friendly mortuary and also acquired a beautiful classical1983 Daimler DS hearse.
+Since acquiring the keys in July 2018, Don has equipped the premises with an Eco-friendly mortuary and also acquired a beautiful classical 1983 Daimler DS hearse.
 He has a Mercedes that he uses as a removal vehicle, with a purpose built deck to ensure the safe transportation of people back to his premises – a service he provides free of charge.
 He’s added some pictures and furnishings, and dressed the window in a traditional yet classy style, with polished memorials and urns and a huge display of flowers.

 Don is definitely a people person, and is committed to providing everyone with a truly personal service.
 Clients all have his mobile number and can call him directly whenever they need to.
 No matter where he is or what he is doing, he knows what is going on with each funeral and will deal with any queries himself.
-When Don is out of the office conducting a funeral or visiting a family, retired former funeral director Peter Askew will look after the premises for him, but Don will be in touch with any new clients immediately on his return.
+When Don is out of the office conducting a funeral or visiting a family, his colleague Anthea Barrett will look after the premises for him, but Don will be in touch with any new clients immediately on his return.